alexpineda/downgrade-replay/README.md

  * TODO: Retain the SCR blocks at the end of the file

 ### Exposed functions
-- `parseReplay` parses both SCR and 1.16 replays
+- `parseReplay` parses both SCR and 1.16 replays.
-- `CommandsStream` allows streamed command parsing, useful for AI Bots where hundres of commands per frame are comon.
+- `CommandsStream` streamed command parsing.
 - `convertReplay` downgrades SCR replays
 - `Version` an enum.
 0 = broodwar.
 1 = remastered.
 2 = titanReactor.
 - `ChkDowngrader` optional but necessary atm for downgrading CHK chunks.